 Whether it be in the political or social or religious field, whatever reform is tried, is leading only to further deterioration and disaster.
 Just half a century ago when there was no question of 'reform', there were not so many factions quarrels, troubles, difficulties and such immense suffering.
-The present reforms virtually seem to aim at allowing every-body to behave in any way he likes; such an individualistic, irresponsible and independent behaviour can never lead to happiness; it can only lead to alround disaster.
+The present reforms virtually seem to aim at allowing everybody to behave in any way he likes; such an individualistic, irresponsible and independent behaviour can never lead to happiness; it can only lead to alround disaster.
 This shows that but for an incarnation this terrible and disastrous state of affairs amongst the human beings can never be stopped and order re-established.
 God gave intelligence and freedom of action to a human being in order that he should be a help to Him in the normal working of the world.
 But the human beings not only are not helping but are actually obstructing the normal mode of life laid down for them, and thus creating all sorts of difficulties and troubles.
 It is the human beings thus that are responsible for all the suffering and pain in the world.
-If the human beings begin to behave in a natural way - normal way, there will be no suffering nor pain in this world.
-The human beings not only create suffering and pain for themselves, but become a source of trouble to everything else in the creation.
+If the human beings not only create suffering and pain for themselves, but become a source of trouble to everything else in the creation.
 Just as suffering and pain is experienced by the human beings due to their own fault, the pleasure and happiness also is experienced by them.
 It is the human beings alone that are capable of giving pleasure and comforts to all others in the creation.
 But all this pleasure and happiness they can ensure by only following what is laid down for them.